Skip to main content

 Conclusion

 React Hook is a proposal that could change how we manage the state in simple components.
-It will be interesting to see how Hooks look like when it lands, and how big of an impact it will have on the React landscape.
+It will be interesting to see what Hooks looks like when it lands and how big of an impact it will have on the React landscape.